MilitantVlr/EXNO2DS/README.md

-# EXPERIMENT 2: EXPLORATORY DATA ANALYSIS
+# EXNO2DS

-## AIM:
+# AIM:
 To perform Exploratory Data Analysis on the given data set.

-## EXPLANATION:
+# EXPLANATION:
 The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.

-## ALGORITHM:
+# ALGORITHM:
 STEP 1: Import the required packages to perform Data Cleansing,Removing Outliers and Exploratory Data Analysis.

 STEP 2: Replace the null value using any one of the method from mode,median and mean based on the dataset available.